Betty Bacon Blunt’s wordless novel, Bet It’s A Boy, in 46 drawings is a lighthearted pictorial account of a woman’s journey to childbirth.

 If you have any biographic information about the author, please advise wn@wordlessnovels.com

-QUESTION: There are 3 editions, with no date of publication except to say “Copyright 1940” so it is not possible to be certain as to the order of publication.
+QUESTION: There are 3 editions, with no date of publication except to say “Copyright 1940” so it is not possible to be certain as to the order of publication for these three.

 Any information would be appreciated.